 Since graduating with First Class honours from the Media Production degree at Chichester University in 2011, Steve has been expanding his ideas and knowledge working alongside the team at TNT.
-He has experience in camera operating and assisting, including Sony F3, EX3 and DSLR.
+He has experience in camera operating and assisting, including our 4k Sony F5 and the HD F3.

 With a passion for editing and developing new skills, Steve has compiled projects for TNT, including greenscreen, animated graphics and has experience of grading footage.
 He particularly enjoyed making a series of behind the scenes documentaries for a recreation of a lost Doctor Who episode.
-Steve is currently working on the new series of Father Brown for BBC1 and has also worked on projects for the BBC and Channel 4, including Flog It!, Fill your House for Free and the Rox Music and Arts Festival.
+Steve is currently working in the on Casualty and Doctors for BBC1 and Hollyoaks on C5 and has also worked on Father Brown, Flog It!, Fill your House for Free and the Rox Music and Arts Festival.